 - Where can I access VDS?

-Users can access the Virtual Desktop Service (VDS) within campus via the CityU Wireless LAN.
-Users are strongly advised to stay in a location after connected to the WiFi since the VDS session and all unsaved works will be lost if the WiFi is disconnected.
+Users can access the Virtual Desktop Service (VDS) within campus via CityU Campus Network.
+For the connection via WiFi, users are strongly advised to stay in a location after connected since the VDS session and all unsaved works will be lost if the WiFi is disconnected.
 As good user practice, do save work/data regularly when using VDS (see suggested steps from the rest of this FAQ).

 - How to connect to the VDS?

 - Download and install the VMware Horizon Client on your pads, tablets or notebook computers (if you have installed the VMware Horizon Client, please go to Step 2b)

 - For Windows notebook, download the VMware Horizon Client for Windows from vmware.com and install it on your Windows notebook.